6210P Procedure - Purchasing Procedures

 District Warrant Runs

-Payments to vendors that will not accept a procurement card or charge a fee to accept a procurement card should be processed through the district’s Accounts Payable Department.
+Payments to vendors that will not accept a procurement card or charge a fee to accept a procurement card should be processed through the district’s Accounts Payable department.
 Warrants are issued in the middle and end of each month.
 A list of exact dates and deadlines are available from Accounts Payable.
 A purchase order is necessary for any invoices submitted to Accounts Payable that are over $300, with the exception of mileage and travel reimbursements.
+Vendors requesting electronic fund transfer (EFT) in lieu of warrant must complete a district vendor authorization agreement for direct deposit form and submit it in person to Business Services.

 Use of Revolving Fund Accounts

-Revolving Fund accounts are found at Ford Middle School, Franklin Pierce High School, Washington High School, and the district’s Accounts Payable Department.
-The use of these funds is limited to unplanned emergent expenses to outside vendors that must be paid before the next district warrant run.
+The district revolving fund account is limited to unplanned emergent expenses to outside vendors that must be paid before the next district warrant run.
 Revolving funds may only be used for a vendor that does not accept district procurement cards.
 These funds should not be used to pay or reimburse district employees.
-Checks issued from the revolving funds at the schools are limited to $300.

 Office/Classroom Supplies